(1) A person commits the offense of assault by strangulation or suffocation if the person knowingly and intentionally:

 (b) The person caused serious bodily injury to the other person while committing the offense; or

-(c) The person has been previously convicted of strangulation.
+(c) The person has been previously convicted of a violation of this section.

-(4) It is an affirmative defense that an act constituting strangulation was the result of a legitimate medical procedure.
+(5) It is an affirmative defense that an act constituting strangulation or suffocation was the result of a legitimate medical procedure.